Area of Emphasis in Management

 IMC students who declare this Area of Emphasis are expected to take Management AOE courses in place of the elective requirements of the IMC program.
 Students should contact an MBA advisor for more information on when Management AOE courses will be offered.
-The addition of this AOE by an IMC student will add a course to their plan of study and increase the total credit hours required to earn their IMC MS to 36 credits and may extend their graduation based on the schedule of management courses and their remaining IMC coursework.
+The addition of this AOE by MBA students will add two courses to their plans of study and increase the total credit hours required to earn their degrees to 54 credits.
+This may extend students’ graduations, based on the schedule of IMC courses and their remaining MBS coursework.
 IMC students interested in applying for the AOE in management are encouraged to do so early in their IMC studies.

 INTEGRATED MARKETING COMMUNICATIONS AREA OF EMPHASIS

 The Area of Emphasis in Integrated Marketing Communications is intended to prepare MBA students to develop the skills required to manage integrated marketing communications campaigns for their firms.
 Students will be exposed to coursework in integrated marketing communications, audience insight, brand equity management and emerging media.

 In order to satisfy the requirements of the Area of Emphasis, a student must complete the four required courses listed below.
 Note that a cumulative GPA of 3.0 is required for graduation from the Online Hybrid MBA program.
 The courses and grades from the Area of Emphasis will be counted towards a student’s cumulative GPA (a C- or better is required in courses, with an overall cumulative GPA of 3.0) in the MBA program.